DeepForestClub/deepforestclub.github.io/docs/_coverpage.md

 </h1>

->  Multilingual Documentation Website of the Department of DEEP-FOREST-CLUB
+### Multilingual Documentation Website of the Department of DeepForestClub

-This is the official documentation website of DEEP-FOREST-CLUB, where various documents and their translated versions related to DEEP-FOREST-CLUB are publicly available for everyone to view.
+This is the official documentation website of DeepForestClub, where various documents and their translated versions related to DeepForestClub are publicly available for everyone to view.

 [Visit Website](https://deep-forest-club.wikidot.com/)